wconrad/ftpd/README.md

 vulnarabilities) that have not been discovered in its use as a test harness.

-In this 0.X.X release, the API is changing at least a little with almost every release.
-If you need to keep those changes from impacting you (or at least want to let many of them build up before you have to deal with them), then lock your Gemfile down to a minor release (e.g. :version => '~> 0.5.0').

 ## Hello World

 This is examples/hello_world.rb, a bare minimum FTP server.
 It allows